Quantum Computing: Lecture Notes: Hints for Exercises

 \subsection{Chapter~\ref{chap:qencodings}}

 \ref{ex:2to1rac}.a.
 It suffices to use pure states with real amplitudes as encoding.
 Try to ``spread out'' the 4 encodings $\ket{\phi_{00}}$, $\ket{\phi_{01}}$, $\ket{\phi_{10}}$, $\ket{\phi_{11}}$ in the 2-dimensional real plane as well as possible.\\ \ref{ex:teleportopt}.
 Use the fact that 1 classical bit of communication can only send 1 bit of information, no matter how much entanglement Alice and Bob share.
-Combine this fact with superdense coding.
+Combine this fact with superdense coding.\\ \ref{ex:qftcommunication}.b.
+Think of the first $n$ qubits as Alice and the last $n$ qubits as Bob; use Holevo's theorem.\\ \ref{ex:dist2states}.a.
+Consider the positive and negative eigenvalues in the spectral decomposition of $\rho_0-\rho_1$, and analyze the success probability minus the error probability.